-- Colby Academic Research Assistant (CARA).
-The CARA program enriches a Presidential Scholar’s first-year experience by linking them with one of Colby’s outstanding faculty members to do research in an area of mutual interest.
-Like other research conducted at Colby, CARA projects span the curriculum.
-CARA fellowships are paid positions reserved for Presidential Scholars.
+- Colby Academic Research Assistant (CARA) and Colby Civic Engagement Scholar (CCES).
+This program enriches a Presidential Scholar’s first-year experience by linking them with one of Colby’s outstanding faculty members to do research in an area of mutual interest or placing them in the civic engagement project addressing a pressing need in the Waterville area.
+These fellowships are paid positions reserved for Presidential Scholars.

 - Opportunity Grants of up to $3,000.
 These grants enable successful applicants to design their own academic, research, internship, or service experience during the summer of their sophomore or junior year, or during a January term.